Verify accessibility of all states of elements

 Hovering when the Inspect tool is active doesn't show the text-color contrast for the hover state

 The Inspect tool's information overlay only represents a single state.
 Elements on the page can have different states, all of which need to be tested.
-For example, when you hover the mouse pointer over the menu of the accessibility-testing demo page, you get an animation that changes the colors.
+For example, when you hover the mouse pointer over the menu of the accessibility-testing demo page, the menu items change color.

 First, confirm that your animations run when not using the Inspect tool:

-In the rendered webpage, hover over the blue menu items in the sidebar navigation menu.
-Notice that each item has an animation.
+2. Hover over the blue menu items in the sidebar navigation menu.
+The color of the menu item is animated on hover:

 Next, confirm that your animations don't run when using the Inspect tool: